+Approximately one quarter (4.6 million acres) of Alaska's glaciers exist within national parks.
 Kenai Fjords National Park is a land dominated by glaciers, massive rivers of ice that flow out from the Harding Icefield.
-Today, nearly 51 percent of the park is covered by ice, but all of this land was once buried beneath the ice and still bears its influence.
+Today, nearly 51 percent of the park is covered by ice.
+All of this land was once buried beneath the ice and still bears its influence, in both the physical forms, and the everyday glacial terminology used at the park.
 The dramatic coastal fjords and valleys of the park reveal a long history of glaciation.

 There are three main types of glacial movement: basal slippage, pressure melting, and plastic deformation.
 Basal slippage occurs when the ice slides or slips over the underlying bedrock.
 This process is facilitated by meltwater flowing at the base of the glacier which reduces friction between the ice and the bedrock.
 In temperate regions where there is high melting, such as Kenai Fjords, basal slippage can account for up to 90 percent of overall movement.
 Because meltwater plays such an important role in basal slippage, glaciers flow faster in summer than winter.
 From the Edge of Glacier Trail at Exit Glacier, you can hear the meltwater rushing beneath the ice and eventually gushing out across the outwash plain.